Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 Even amid growing losses, Uber has placed a big bet on Postmates as central to the future of its business.
 With the addition of Postmates, Uber Eats will control 37% of the food delivery service market but will still trail the market leader, Doordash, which owns 45%, according to Edison Trends.
 But Uber didn’t buy Postmates just to beef up its food delivery market share, as some have suggested.
 Postmates’s technology and people will very likely be used to deliver home products such as groceries, pharmacy products, home goods, hardware, and packages (the Postmates brand will live on, at least for now).
 Khosrowshahi suggested as much in the Postmates deal announcement Monday: “Uber and Postmates have long shared a belief that platforms like ours can power much more than just food delivery,” he stated.

-This flexibility is key to understanding how the coronavirus has expedited Uber’s transformation from a ridesharing company to a logistics platform that can deliver people, food, and things.
+This flexibility is key to understanding how the coronavirus has expedited Uber’s transformation from a ride-sharing company to a logistics platform that can deliver people, food, and things.
 “As it relates to food delivery or delivery of all things to home, we’ve hyper-accelerated three years of adoption to three to six months,” Khosrowshahi says.

 By stretching its platform and riffing on its core model, Uber is aiming to find new revenue from existing and new customers—as well as, Khosrowshahi hopes, a faster path toward profit.
 This isn’t a new idea at Uber (remember “Uber Everything“?).
 What’s different is the sense of urgency brought by coronavirus, the rapid maturation of the home delivery space, and the pressure on Uber to hold its own against rivals hungry to capture new demand.
 This shift is reflected in the refreshed design of the Uber app, which begins rolling out today in various parts of the U.S.